PaoloGiordani/HybridTreeBoosting.jl/docs/parameters.md

 - `warnings`        [:On] or :Off

-## Parameters that may sometimes be be modified by user
+## Parameters less frequently modified by user

-- `priortype`               [:hybrid] :hybrid encourages smoothness, but allows both smooth and sharp splits, :smooth forces smooth splits, :disperse is :hybrid but with no penalization encouraging smooth functions (not recommended in most cases).
+- `priortype`               [:hybrid] Options are: :hybrid, :smooth, :disperse.
+:hybrid encourages smoothness, but allows both smooth and sharp splits, :smooth forces smooth splits,
+                            :disperse is :hybrid but with no penalization encouraging smooth functions (not recommended in most cases).
                             Set to :smooth if you want to force derivatives to be defined everywhere, but note that this disengages hybrid trees and can lead to substantial loss of accuracy if the function is not smooth everywhere.